[TOC]

 }

-The standard OHLC structure is used to draw K-line and indicator analysis.
-The exchange.GetRecords()
+structure is used to draw K-lines and process indicator calculation and analysis.
+The function exchange.GetRecords()

 {